15 Stunning Caverns in Utah

 Meadow Lava Tubes

 The trail going to Meadow Lava Tubes is a great adventure and bonding experience for the whole family.
-Kids, most specially, will love it here and dogs will most likely struggle on the hike as the boulders are quite enormous and the rock is quite sharp on their paws.
+Kids, most especially, will love it here and dogs will most likely struggle on the hike as the boulders are quite enormous and the rock is quite sharp on their paws.
 Nonetheless, the whole family will enjoy the trail.

 When you get out of the car from the designated parking area, there is a large impression in front of you.
 At the far end, you will see a short dark tunnel that that opens up nicely.
 The cave is very accessible to almost anyone and flashlights or cellphone lights is a must when going inside the cave.